sdshlanta/DSUOffSecClubTrafficGenerator/README.md

 # DSUOffSecClubTrafficGenerator
 A traffic generator writen in python

-`inputFile` defines the name the input file
+`inputFile` defines the name the input file currently the program takes the an nmap scan in an xml format (the `-oX` flag in nmap)

 `maxLinksFollowed` defines how many links the HTTP spiders will follow